skipcloud/skipcloud.github.io/_posts/2020-05-10-shell-startup-files.md

 creating aliases, setting environment variables, adding things to your `PS1` prompt until your terminal is 90% prompt, but that's just not practical.

+What makes more sense is having a file that you could put commands in to customise your shell, then have the shell read that file during start up.
+These kinds of files are commonly referred to as "dot files" because they append a `.` to the start of the name to hide the file, many programs have their own dot files.
+Vim has `~/.vimrc`, pry has `~/.pryrc`, and bash has `~/.bashrc`.
+Bash actually has many other dot files that it uses, for example `~/.bash_login` and `~/.bash_profile`.

 All shells have some sort of startup process where it will read certain dot files in a particular order depending on what sort of shell you're starting.
 I wanted to create a post to explain what these different files are because for